The Shin-Bijutsukai was a turn-of-the-century (1901-1902) design magazine full of vintage Japanese art prints.

 15. Geometric Leaves and Butterflies

-A geometric pattern of butterflies and leaves from page 91.
+A geometric pattern of butterflies and leaves.

 17. Pattern on yellow bamboo background